 When I was a kid, my favorite muffins were the Jiffy Blueberry muffins.
 They were so buttery, fluffy and I absolutely LOVED the fake blueberries in them.
-But…as good as they were, they are unfortunately not healthy or vegan. *Crying face*
+But…as good as they were, they are unfortunately not the healthiest way to start the day.

 You’ll start by making your flax eggs in a small bowl.
 Set them aside for about 10 minutes to gelatinize.
 Then, mash your bananas in a large bowl.
 I cheated and used my KitchenAid stand mixer to do this but you can do this with a fork in a mixing bowl!
 Once mashed, mix in the rest of your liquids, including your flax eggs.

 In a separate bowl, mix together the dry ingredients.
 Then, slowly add the dry ingredients to the wet ingredients until just combined.

 Finally add the blueberries and gently fold them in.

 I used a silicone muffin pan for this recipe however, I think you could use any muffin pan.
 The one pro to using the silicone muffin pan is you don’t need to grease the pan or use any muffin liners but it is not necessary.
 If you do use a regular muffin pan, I would recommend using muffin liners.

 Portion the batter evenly between the muffins (roughly 5-6 tablespoons).
 I used a cookie scoop to make this easy and mess free (almost).